zengzengzenghuy/Safe-on-Hashi-App/doc/README.md

 ### Step 8: Claim Transaction

 Once 'Claim Transaction' is clicked, you will create a normal Safe transaction.
 Sign it, once the threshold is reached, the claim transaction will be executed by Hashi Module.

+# How to deploy Hashi Module

+TODO

+# How to use History section

+TODO